tprigent/kinesia/doc/README.md

 ## Meeting reports

-You can find the meeting reports including the questions, thoughts and decisions of the team during the development process [here](https://www.notion.so/tprigent/R-unions-42e58a74fede4d63925df84175f1c9d7).
+You can find the meeting reports including the questions, thoughts and decisions of the team during the development process in pdf format just above.